Robinpig/Note/docs/CS/Framework/ZooKeeper/ZooKeeper.md

 ZooKeeper also has the notion of ephemeral nodes.
 These znodes exists as long as the session that created the znode is active.
 When the session ends the znode is deleted.
 Because of this behavior ephemeral znodes are not allowed to have children.

+### ZooKeeper guarantees

+ZooKeeper has two basic ordering guarantees:

+- **Linearizable writes:** all requests that update the state of ZooKeeper are serializable and respect precedence;
+- **FIFO client order:** all requests from a given client are executed in the order that they were sent by the client.

+ecause only update requests are Alinearizable, ZooKeeper processes read requests locally at each replica.
+This allows the service to scale linearly as servers are added to the system.

+ZooKeeper is very fast and very simple.
+Since its goal, though, is to be a basis for the construction of more complicated services, such as synchronization, it provides a set of guarantees.
+These are:

+* Sequential Consistency - Updates from a client will be applied in the order that they were sent.
+* Atomicity - Updates either succeed or fail.
+No partial results.
+* Single System Image - A client will see the same view of the service regardless of the server that it connects to. i.e., a client will never see an older view of the system even if the client fails over to a different server with the same session.
+* Reliability - Once an update has been applied, it will persist from that time forward until a client overwrites the update.
+* Timeliness - The clients view of the system is guaranteed to be up-to-date within a certain time bound.

 ### Guarantees